Sabaudian/Sabaudian/README.md

-### 👋 Hi, I am Matteo Farè
+### 👋 Hi, I'm Matteo Farè
-- 👨‍🎓 I’m currently following a Master's degree course on AI
+- 👨‍🎓 I’m currently following a Master's degree course in Computer Science
+- 🤖 I'm studing Artificial Intelligence at University of Milan
 - 📚 I’m interested in improving my knowledge and skills

 <!---